near/docs/docs/1.concepts/1.basics/account.md

 ### Full Access Keys {#full-access-keys}

-As the name suggests, `FullAccess` keys have full control of an account similar to having administrator privileges on your operating system.
-With this key you have the ability to perform any of the eight action types on NEAR without any limitations.
+As the name suggests, `FullAccess` keys have full control of an account, similar to having administrator privileges on your operating system.
+With this key, you can perform any of the eight action types on NEAR without limitations.

 1. Create Account
 2. Delete Account